Tim Cook, Rupert Murdoch headline Trump's 1st state dinner guest list

 "This is the first state dinner and the time that they have spent together, I think they have built a really strong bond," he said.

-Other notable guests included members of Louisiana's congressional delegation and its Democratic Gov. John Bel Edwards, former Secretary of State Henry Kissinger, Republican National Committee Chairwoman Ronna Romney McDaniel, Supreme Court Chief Justice John Roberts, billionaire David Rubinstein, Maine Gov. Paul LePage, French Ambassador to the US Gerard Araud, Cabinet secretaries and other administration officials.
+Other notable guests included members of Louisiana's congressional delegation and its Democratic Gov. John Bel Edwards, former Secretary of State Henry Kissinger, Republican National Committee Chairwoman Ronna Romney McDaniel, Supreme Court Chief Justice John Roberts, billionaire David Rubinstein, Maine Gov. Paul LePage, French Ambassador to the US Gerard Araud and other administration officials.

 Ivanka Trump and Jared Kushner passed through together.
 Trump said, "Oui," she spoke "un petit peu" of French.